the philosophy

 Taking back control.

-The two servers talk only across an encrypted WireGuard tunnel with cryptographic peer identity — no passwords, no exposed login surface, forward-secret keys refreshed every few minutes.
+The two sites talk only across the encrypted WireGuard tunnel shown above, with cryptographic peer identity — no passwords, no exposed login surface, forward-secret keys that rotate every few minutes.

 under the hood